doncatnip/kanone/README.md

     ...
     Invalid: Please enter one of ['there', 'bob']

+## Blank(), Empty() and Missing()

+While most validation libaries have parameters to test for null values or to allow a value to be missing, kanone has seperate Validators to do that.

+Instead of something like String( required=False, default='' ) you'd write
+    Empty('') | String()

+*Blank* tests if the value is Null or ''
+*Missing* tests if the value is not given
+*Empty* tests if the value is either Missing or Blank

+Any of them accept a value as optional parameter which will be used as default.
+If you pass a dict or list to them, the condition will also be met if the input value is an empty dict or list respectiveley.

 ## Custom Validators

+Possible method overrides:
+* `validate( self, context, value)`

+  Will allways be called.
+Override this if you have no need to filter blank or missing values.
+Returns a value or raises Invalid.

+* `on_value( self, context, value)`

+  Will be called if a value is given and it is not None or ''.
+Returns a value or raises Invalid.

+* `on_blank( self, context, value)`

+  Will be called if the value is None or ''.
+Raises Invalid with type 'blank'.

+* `on_missing( self, context)`

+  Will be called if the value is missing.
+Raises Invalid with type 'missing'.

     >>> @messages( wrong='Wrong answer ! %(question)s' )
     ... class Quiz( Validator ):